Canon M100 vs Panasonic ZS70

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS70 was succeeded by the Panasonic ZS80.
+Both the M100 and the ZS70 have been discontinued, but can regularly be found used on eBay.
+The ZS70 was replaced by the Panasonic ZS80, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon M100 and the Panasonic ZS70?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.